juliannascruggs/nback/README.txt

 X call getSettings function
 X store the inputs in global variables
-X call a generateObjects function which will populate my global array of objects call startGame function
+X call a generateObjects function which will populate my global array of objects X call startGame function

 X set correct and incorrect counters, both at 0
-X set counter, number of nbackIndex, which starts at 0 and is the section of the array to look at X call nextStep method, which decides if it should keep showing stuff draw the first object
+X set counter, number of nbackIndex, which starts at 0 and is the section of the array to look at X call nextStep method, which decides if it should keep showing stuff X draw the first object
 X check and see if: nbackIndex is < nbacks.length, then show an nback and + 1 to the nbackIndex counter (nbacksToShow is game length, ex.
 20)
-else: call endGame method, which shows correct and incorrect values
+X else: call endGame method, which shows correct and incorrect values

-use a button to call nextStep, and display your nbackIndex value
+X use a button to call nextStep, and display your nbackIndex value

 then focus on gettin renderNback to have a timer and have a submit button that will check logic to do the comparison to figure out if you're right or wrong